 Although I don’t find the contraption to be particularly convenient to use, it is still intuitive enough: pull the crown upwards and turn it counter- or clockwise to turn the bezel.
 Yes, it is that simple.

 With so much information available, the watch doesn’t feel busy to a degree when all the data becomes virtually useless.

-Yes, the internal bezel with its numerous markings draws a lot of attention to itself and, at the beginning, will fight vigorously for your attention.
-However, as soon as you get used to it, you will automatically filter out all information, which unnecessary at the moment and get only what you need, be it time in your current time zone, your home zone or the date.
+Yes, the internal bezel with its numerous markings draws a lot of attention to itself and, in the beginning, will fight vigorously for your attention.
+However, as soon as you get used to it, you will automatically filter out all information, which unnecessary at the moment and get only what you need, be it time in your current time zone, your home zone, or the date.